psychogenic/microcotb/README.md

   * start multiple clocks

-  * have @cocotb.test()s with attributes, like skip, expect_error, timeout_*
+  * have @cocotb.test()s with attributes like skip, expect_error, timeout_*

   * await on ClockCycles, Timer, RisingEdge, FallingEdge

 and do most of the usual cocotb things.

-One thing it **cannot** do is inspect _internals_ of the DUT, at least not without some help.
-In the TinyTapeout case, we only have access to the device as a black box, through the I/O it provides, so unless your bridge to the underlying hardware has some facilities for that it's going to be a blackbox.
+One thing it cannot do is inspect _internals_ of an external DUT: when you're only connected to I/O, you can't see what's happening inside and it's a black box.
+However, one of the [use cases, the FPGA tb](https://github.com/psychogenic/microcotb/tree/main/src/examples/fpga_tb) actually lets you play out in the world but also monitor deep internal state of a design.

 For example